 In both anime the main characters are a boy and a white-haired girl.

-In the beginning of both anime the main characters dont know each other, but in the end they love each other.
+In the beginning of both anime the main characters dont know each other.

 While Plastic Memories is much more heart-breaking and romantic than Angel Beats, but Angle Beats compensate with comedy and action.

 You might cry in Angel Beats but you will for sure in Plastic Memories.

 SUMMING UP, if you want a Dramatic and Emotional anime watch Plasic Memories.
 If you dont want just an Romance anime and want a mixed between Emotion-Comedy-Action you must watch Angel Beats.

 These both series has a especial meaning about everyone who is around us won't always be there, hence we'd better love and value them before be late.
 Plastic Memories is gone on the romantic way while Angel Beats by friendship but eventually it's sure you'll weep due to heartrending and beatiful ending.
 There is one before and after when you finished to see Angel Beats.

 * both have female characters with similar personalilty

 *both anime have heartworming experience and both are sad